ben132333/BuyMeACoffee/README.md

 # BuyMeACoffee
-Road To Web3 by Alchemy - Week 2 project completion
+Road To Web3 by Alchemy - Week 2 project completion: Building a "Buy Me A Coffee" DeFi App

 ## The project